codeonlyjs/cogent/templates/spa/readme.md

 Due to the way CORS policy works with JavaScript modules, you need to serve the site from a server - you can't just open the `index.html` file.

-There's various ways to do this, but the easiest is with cosrv, CodeOnly's simple file server.
+There's various ways to do this, but the easiest is with coserv, CodeOnly's simple file server.

 From a command prompt, in the project directory: